England, The UK & The Robin

 Scotland & The Golden Eagle

-Scotland, the last retreat of the golden eagle, owes its divide to its Caledonian landscape – a mountainous landmass with natural borders that have separated the region long enough for its people to claim the right to self-determination.
-Since Scotland's yearnings for total independance appear to be rooted in her topography, there's no better bird symbolic of Scottish pride, strength and a desire for Sovereignty than a sovereign of the air exclusively found throughout her mountains and isles.
+Scotland, Britain's last retreat of the golden eagle, owes the beauty of its lochs, glens and moors to her Caledonian landscape – a mountainous landmass with natural borders hosting one of Europe's few remaining expanses of wilderness.
+Since Scotland's yearnings for the freedom of independence make a matching metaphor for those unfettered places of her wilds, there's no bird more symbolic of Scottish pride, strength and a desire for Sovereignty than a sovereign of the air typically found throughout her mountains and isles.

 A King of the Sky

 Majestic in flight, the magnificent golden eagle, is one of our most prestigious birds of prey.
-Yet nowhere in Britain does it embody the spirit of wilderness more than when soaring the Highlands and cliffs, hunting in places few would dare to venture.
-Although not yet official, this spectacular two-metre wingspan aerial predator, is regarded by many as Scotland's national bird.
-Yet some conflict still exists with it taking grouse, resulting in its unlawful persecution, but thanks to a special project, golden eagle numbers in Southern Scotland have improved enough for them to reclaim their title and rightful place as kings of the sky.
+Yet nowhere in Britain does it embody the spirit of wilderness more than when soaring the highlands and cliffs, hunting in places few would dare to venture.
+Although not yet official, this spectacular two-metre wingspan aerial predator is regarded by many as Scotland's national bird.
+Yet some conflict still exists with it taking gamebirds and livestock, resulting in its unlawful persecution.
+Still, thanks to a particular project, golden eagle numbers in Southern Scotland have improved enough for them to reclaim their title and rightful place as kings of the sky.

 Golden Eagle (Aquila chrysaetos)